anushka0415/GHOST-DF/ghost/README.md

   4. During the finetuning stage you can use our pretrain weights for generator and discriminator that are located in `weights` folder.
 We provide the weights for models with U-Net backbone and 1-3 blocks in AAD ResBlk.
 The main model architecture contains 2 blocks in AAD ResBlk.

 ## Cite
-If you use our model in your research, we would appreciate using the following citation

   ### BibTeX Citation
   ```